WaleedZriqui/Mastering-JavaScript-in-20-days/Day5.md

 # Day 5:

-This README file summarizes the JavaScript lesson on Conditionals and Map & filter.
+This README file summarizes the JavaScript lesson on Conditionals, loops, and Map & filter.

 ## Lesson Summary

-In this lesson, we explored Conditionals and Map & filter in JavaScript.
-Here are the key points covered:
+### Conditionals
 - If statement let us execute code under a certain condition (code in the if block only Runs if the condition is true )
 - We can use else to run other code if (condition) is false.
 - We can chain else and if blocks to account for multiple conditions.